Nic Liew

 e-mail: harrisont10@cardiff.ac.uk

-Tess initially worked in the commercial application of iPSCs before starting his BSc in Molecular Biology at the University of Manchester (2018-2021).
+Tess initially worked in the commercial application of iPSCs before starting her BSc in Molecular Biology at the University of Manchester (2018-2021).
 During her degree, Tess competed in 2019 Manchester iGEM team, achieving gold and a nomination for best new application.
 Following her degree, Tess worked for the Caswell Lab investigating Rab11 proteins while developing associated tools.
 Tess joined the Raff lab in October 2021 where she investigated core centriole components and in vitro centrosome assembly.
 Tess is currently pursuing a PhD developing four wave mixing microscopy for correlative light electron microscopy in the Borri and Verkade labs on the SWBio DTP program.

 Thomas Steinacker